 Pros

-• +Incredibly light at just 16 oz — lightest in our test
+• +Incredibly light at just 16 oz — lightest in this roundup

 • +Tiny 4L pack size disappears in any pack